intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 2. __Dist__ dialect: dealing with the aspects of distributed data management, such as distributed memory alloction, GC and communication
 3. __intel_sycl.device_region__ operation in __intel_sycl__ dialect (RFC #291)

 Additionally we propose appropriate passes
 1. Converting __PTensor__ operations into dialects __Linalg__, __GPU__, __intel_sycl__ and __Dist__
 2. Converting __Dist__ operations into appropriate runtime calls
 3. Converting __intel-sycl.device_region__ to appropriate runtime calls.

 ### ptensor Type
 Logicaly, the ptensor type extends the `mlir::tensor` type with `device`, `team` and `gid` attributes.
 The `ptensor.ptensor` enables SSA values representing tensors with annotations for distributed and device operation.
+The tensors themselves are assumed to eventually lower to memrefs.

 The optional `device` indicates where the tensor lives, e.g. on which device.
 The target device is represented as a plain string which will be forwarded to the gpu/distributed runtimes.
 The exact syntax of device-identifiers is defined by the GPU runtime.
 For example, SYCL runtime will accept SYCL filter strings as defined [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md#sycl_device_filter).
 The default `NoneType` which disables device support.